-Once you've chosen three moving companies that seem like safe bets, call them so you can make sure their moving business follows regulations (and likely isn't a moving scam.)
+Once you've chosen three moving companies that seem like safe bets, call each of them so you can make sure their moving business follows regulations (and isn't a moving scam).
 You should only work with businesses that have local offices and are willing to send a person to your house to do an estimate.
-Avoid moving companies who give an estimate over the phone based on cubic feet – they may estimate low and charge high.

-Now that you are armed with first-hand information about the professional movers you interviewed, it's time to check their references.
+Now that you're armed with first-hand information about the professional movers you interviewed, it's time to check their references.
 Call the customer names they gave you as referrals and find out first-hand what their moving experience was like.
-Then use the DOT number to check their record and make sure they are licensed to transport your belongings.
-Once you cover these bases, you can make an informed decision and choose a professional mover that you feel secure using for your move.

-Moving is a lot of work, and it's your responsibility to protect your move and find reputable moving assistance.
+Moving is a lot of work, but it's your responsibility to protect your move and find a reputable moving company.
 Your time and effort will pay off when your valuables are packed and delivered safely to your new home.